gluonts.zebras package#

 distance – The distance by which pairs are shifted.
 Defaults to

-.future_length – Optionally enforce future length.
+1. To avoid overlapping examples,distancehas to be set to be at leastpast_length.future_length – Optionally enforce future length.
 Note that

-will never pad values in the future range.optional – Optionally enforce future length.
+rolsplitwill never pad values in the future range.optional – Optionally enforce future length.
 Note that

-will never pad values in the future range.past_length – If provided, all pairs past will have
+rolsplitwill never pad values in the future range.past_length – If provided, all pairs past will have

-if needed.optional – If provided, all pairs past will have
+past_length, padded withpad_valueif needed.optional – If provided, all pairs past will have

-if needed.n – If provided, limits the number of pairs to
+past_length, padded withpad_valueif needed.n – If provided, limits the number of pairs to

-.optional – If provided, limits the number of pairs to
+n.optional – If provided, limits the number of pairs to

-.pad_value – Value to pad past if needed, defaults to
+n.pad_value – Value to pad past if needed, defaults to

 - Return type: